11.00am Holy Communion (all ages welcome)

 6.30pm click for the evening worship programme

-To organise a wedding or a baptism at St Chad’s click the links to the right.
-You can read a little more about St Chad’s below or see the following information pages:
+To organise a wedding or a baptism at St Chad’s click the links in the menu, under information.
+You can read a little more about St Chad’s below or see the following information

 Children & Families